sersanca/music-empire/README.md

 # Urls and examples

- To test the API has been using JUnit test including in the application and the tool Postman to perform real test on the API.
+ JUnit test are included to test the API.
+I have used the tool Postman to perform real test on the API.

  Url API: http://localhost:8080/api/v1/artist{mbid}